maxkdann/Stock-Ticker/README.md

  ![image](https://user-images.githubusercontent.com/49764019/211650585-af684c4d-6db1-4a27-90b0-8b1cfe0d748d.png)

-A new account will be created with the username and password you enter If you’re logging into an existing account than you will be directed to login instead.
+A new account will be created with the username and password you enter.
+If you’re logging into an existing account than you will be directed to login instead.
  ![image](https://user-images.githubusercontent.com/49764019/211650605-75f5cc91-7567-4036-a944-72be70c1cb7e.png)

 If the username and password entered match the information stored in the database you be entered into your saved game.